-In case you were in a cave for the last few years I have a news flash for you: Michael Jackson is still dead.
+In case you were in a cave for the last five years I have a news flash for you: Michael Jackson is still dead.

 Michael Jackson’s death sparked different reactions for different people, but for myself I choose to remember the good times and not the ones where he had a pet monkey, or hung that kid Blanket over the fire escape, or bleached his skin or slept in an air chamber, or…you get the point.

 The first cassette I ever owned was the Thriller album.
 I listened to it so much that I literally wore out the tape.
 I brought it to school almost every day in third grade and jammed out to P.Y.T. with this Asian girl in my class.
 During the chorus I would go “Duh nuh nuh nuh” and she would finish it off with a “UH!” and we would laugh because it sounded like MJ was taking a massive deuce.

 Years later someone invented CDs and I bought the anniversary edition – you know, where all the tracks are “remastered.”
 But they didn’t need to be — the songs were already perfect.

 I first saw the Thriller music video when I was nine.
 We didn’t have MTV, cable or a VCR back then, so I had to stay up until midnight to watch Friday Night Videos on NBC.
 Uhhhh, BIG mistake.
 And you all know the part I’m talking about: at the beginning when Michael’s like half werewolf and yells at his girlfriend.
 “GO AWAY!” and then chases her through the woods.

 Here’s some math for you: Watching that scene + after midnight = pee entering pants.
 It wasn’t until years later that a family friend (who shall remain nameless) danced to Thriller in a black leotard that I overcame my fear of the song.
 Of course, that then sparked a new fear of men in black leotards, which is why I could never join an adult jazz class.